Province of Pomerania (1815–1945): German Revolution of 1918–19

 On November 12, 1918, a decree was issued allowing farmworkers' unions to negotiate with farmers (Junkers).
 The decree further regulated work time and wages for farmworkers.

 On May 15, 1919, street fights and plunder occurred following Communist assemblies in Stettin.
 The revolt was put down by the military.
-In late August, strikes of farmworkers occurred in the counties of Neustettin and Belgard.
+In late August, strikes of farmworkers occurred in the counties of Neustettin (Szczecinek) and Belgard (Białogard).
 The power of the councils however declined, only a few were left in the larger towns in 1920.

 Counter-revolution

 Conservative and right-wing groups evolved in opposition to the revolutions' achievements.
 Landowners formed the Pommerscher Landbund in February 1919, which by 1921 had 120,000 members and from the beginning was supplied with arms by the 2nd army corps in Stettin.
 Paramilitias ("Einwohnerwehr") formed throughout the spring of 1919.

 Pommerscher Landbund units participated in the nationalist Kapp Putsch in Berlin, 1920.

 Members of the "Iron Division" (Eiserne Division), a dissolved Freikorps in the Baltic, reorganized in Pomerania, where the Junkers hosted them on their estates as a private army.

 Also, counter-revolutionary Pomeranians formed Freikorps participating in fights in the Ruhr area.